zshi719/2025-Data-24100/project_assignments/part_5.md

 #### Updates to Flask

-- None of the end point definitions should change.
+- None of the endpoint definitions should change.
 - `pandas` should _not_ be used in any of the creation, loading or direct accessing commands.
-E.g. when you need data there should (eventually, behind some levels of abstraction) an SQL query executed (and specifically an SQL query that _you_ wrote).
+For example, when you need data there should (eventually, behind some levels of abstraction) be an SQL query executed (and specifically an SQL query that you wrote).
 - Do NOT use the `pandas.read_sql` command (or any other `pandas` command that directly communicates with the database).
 Part of the task at hand is building your own non-pandas connector.
 - Make sure to think through the code before writing it down.
 What abstraction level do you want?
 How do you define it?
 Where are you defining your separation of concerns?
-- There should not be a global data frame variable or a global connection.
-When a route calls the database it should be using sql.
+- There should not be a global DataFrame variable or a global connection.
+When a route calls the database it should be using SQL.
-- When running flask via `make flask` the server should start up quickly (less than 10 seconds).
-Responses should should all take less than 2 seconds.
+- When running Flask via `make flask` the server should start up quickly (less than 10 seconds).
+Responses should all take less than 2 seconds.

-#### Other Notes:
+#### Other notes

 - As mentioned in class I strongly advise you to add an index to the `stocks` table to make sure that your code is performant.
 - No request should take more than a few seconds (say 5).
 If it does you should add an index to the table to make sure that the query is faster.

-### Additional Fixes
+### Additional fixes

 Please correct all of the feedback for Part IV.
 A portion of the grade will be set to making sure that your code continues to pass those standards.

 ## How will this be graded

 - We will check out the code at the commit hash that you submit.
 - All of the previous coding standards will be checked and the API as in [Part III](../project_assignments/part_3.md) should be functional.
-This includes testing the `Makefile` behavior and the flask API endpoints that were required in Part IV
+This includes testing the `Makefile` behavior and the Flask API endpoints that were required in Part IV
 - We will run `ruff`, using the `pyproject.toml` file above to make sure that your code conforms to the standards therein.
 - We will also verify that the `.pre-commit-hook.yaml` is in the repo and able to be installed and used.
 - Your code will also be read over to make sure that it conforms to the standards laid out in class.
 If you want to receive full credit make sure that your code has sound logic, is easy to read, maintains a good separation of concerns and does not violate the DRY principle.